 Byetta Pancreatic Cancer Recall Information

 The U.S. Food and Drug Administration has not yet issued a recall for Byetta despite the diabetes drug being linked to serious and life-threatening complications.
-According to a study published in Gastroenterology, people who take GLP-1 drugs to help manage diabetes are 2.7 times more likely to develop pancreatic cancer.

 While the FDA investigates these medications, lawsuits are being filed across the United States for patients who have experienced the extreme negative side-effects of the type 2 diabetes drug.
 Despite investigations and legal action taken against Byetta’s manufacturers, the drug continues to be prescribed to thousands of people each year.